mysticrenji/AWSPollyRekognitionWithPi/README.md

    cp /etc/motion/motion.conf ~/.motion/motion.conf

 ## Automated installation
   I have compiled all the neccessary commands and combined into one small script.
 It would installed all the neccessary libs and enable the service by end of the installation.
-Run Install.bat from the cloned directory.
+Run Install.sh from the cloned directory.